OpenGPTX/docs/notebooks/applications/spark/README.md

 AttributeError: 'ScalaMonitor' object has no attribute 'comm'
 ```

-Solution: Restarting the kernel and re-running the cells will fix the issue.
+Solution: Shutdown the kernel and close the notebook.
+Re-opening the notebook and running the cells should fix it.